Janther/prettier-ast-changing-proposals/README.md

 # Run the tests

-I've kept all of the tests made before comming up with just comparing the bytecode.
+I've kept all of the tests made before coming up with just comparing the bytecode.

 To run the tests, juts type: